 I sometimes see stevia listed with artificial sweeteners, but it is actually very natural.
 It is a small green herb, and its leaves are 1,000 times sweeter than sugar.
 If you can find a plant (try an organic nursery), you can grow it in the back yard, and grind the leaves in a mortar and pestle.
-It has no fructose, so it is my favourite sweetener.
-However, you do need to be careful to avoid stevia based sweeteners that have been mixed with other ingredients (usually sugar alcohols or chemicals).
+It doesn’t spike blood sugar and has no fructose, so it is my favourite sweetener.
+However, you do need to be careful to avoid stevia-based sweeteners that have been mixed with other ingredients (usually sugar alcohols).
 Use a pure, natural stevia.
 My favourite brand is Nirvana.

 Some people insist that stevia has a bitter aftertaste, but if you use a quality brand, it just tastes sweet; no aftertaste.
+It can, however, start tasting artificial if you use too much.
 It comes in a powder, drops, or tablets (easy to add to hot drinks); my preferred form is the extract powder.
 Nirvana comes with a tiny scoop that is equivalent to 1 tsp of sugar, so it makes it easier to measure. ½ a tsp is equivalent to 1 cup of sugar.

 Notice that I keep saying ‘raw honey’.
 Commercial honey has been super-heated, and no longer contains any beneficial compounds, and you may as well be consuming high fructose corn syrup.
 Honey also becomes toxic when overheated.